ioccc-src/winner/bugs.md

 typically if not always that problem exists with compilers that are less strict.

+## STATUS: main() has only one arg - try and make it have 2 or 3

+Because some versions of clang complain about the number of args of `main()` and in particular say (when it has four, for instance) that it's only allowed to have 0, 2 or 3 args, numerous entries had a second arg added to `main()` (if they only had one).
+This is in case clang adds further restrictions which is not impossible especially as it already claims having only one arg is not allowed.
+At this time (04 Feb 2024) there is one entry known (it is possible that not all were checked) that has this problem but it's not as simple as the others to fix without breaking it.

 ## STATUS: compiled executable crashes - please help us fix

 NOTE: we're still locating entries and working on fixes with this status so we're not yet